ram82744/object_detection_using_faster_rcnn/README.md

-# object_detection_using_faster_rcnn
+## Object Detection on Low Light Images
-Object Detection to enhanced low light images (exDark Dataset) using faster Rcnn model using Pytorch.
+Object Detection to enhanced low light images (exDark Dataset) using faster Rcnn and Detection Transformer models using Pytorch and TorchVision Library.